Caelynn Miller-Keyes Sizzles In A Back Sports Bra While Posing On A Mountain

-Miller-Keyes paired the sports bra with a pair of high waisted black joggers and wore a pair of white socks and hiking shoes by the active ware brand Salomon.
-She accessorized with a couple of delicate gold necklaces and a watch and wore her long brown hair piled up on the top of her head in a messy bun.
+Miller-Keyes paired the sports bra with a pair of high-waisted black joggers and wore a pair of white socks and hiking shoes by the activewear brand, Salomon.
+She accessorized with a couple of delicate gold necklaces and a watch, and she wore her long brown hair piled up on the top of her head in a messy bun.
 A Nikon camera was strapped across her chest.

 Miller-Keyes leaned back against a metal safety bar located on the mountain edge.
-She held on to the bar with both hands and lifted one leg as she stared out into the distance, a look of contentment on her face.
-Behind her was a phenomenal view of other massive mountains, a white haze visible over the top.
+She held on to the bar with both hands and lifted one leg as she stared out into the distance with a look of contentment on her face.
+Behind her was a phenomenal view of other massive mountains, with a white haze visible over the top.

-The former reality television star and her boyfriend Dean Unglert, whom she met through the Bachelor franchise, are known for their frequent road trips.
-The pair will live in a van for weeks at a time while enjoying nature and sight seeing all around the country.
-In the caption of her post, Miller-Keyes joked about the van life, noting that she’s back to going makeup free and skipping showers.
+The former reality television star and her boyfriend, Dean Unglert, whom she met through the Bachelor franchise, are known for their frequent road trips.
+The pair will live in a van for weeks at a time while enjoying nature and sightseeing all around the country.

+In the caption of her post, Miller-Keyes joked about the van life, noting that she’s back to going makeup-free and skipping showers.

-The post earned over 9,000 likes in mere minutes after being posted online.
-She boasts a total of 1.5 million on the platform overall.
-Her many fans turned to the comments section to compliment her on the gorgeous snapshot and to share how much they like she and Unglert as a couple.
+The post earned over 9,000 likes in minutes after being posted online.
+She boasts a total of 1.5 million followers on the platform overall.
+Her fans turned to the comments section to compliment her on the gorgeous snapshot, and to share how much they like her and Unglert as a couple.
 Others inquired about where she purchased her ensemble.

 “You look gorgeous, with or without makeup and a shower,” commented one person.